| Model & year: 91-97 8-Series, U.S.

 The trolley gear's vertical axis wears out, no longer fully meshing with toothed rack, resulting in slippage.
 Complete breakage can occur (see image below).
 If toothed racks skip teeth of cable trolley with ease (in closed position), the trolley gear has failed.
 Clattering noises upon tilt/close are indicators too.
 Look also for metal shavings on slide rail teeth at rear.
 If excessively worn, replace slide rail.
 Note steps 10(a) and (b) when re-installing.

 10) At this point you should have enough information regarding replacement parts needed.
 Order parts.
-Decide which sunroof panel repair suits your time/budget/skills.
+Decide which sunroof panel repair suits your budget.
 Upon installation, note the following as applicable:

 a) Slide Rail - Replace by removing the five T-15 torx screws with sunroof in full "open" position.
 Note screw lengths and positions.